 I know very few veterinarians who recommend these products, for a variety of reasons.
 Little to no data exists on what dose is safe and/or effective.
 Little is known about drug interactions.
 Next to nothing is known about long-term use, simply because the state laws allowing us to conduct large scale clinical trials with it are relatively new.
-There is absolutely no regulation of production of these products, so we have no way of knowing if what is claimed on the bottle is what actually is in the bottle.
+There is absolutely no regulation of manufacture of these products, so we have no way of knowing if what is claimed on the bottle is what actually is in the bottle.
 You could buy a bottle of scented vegetable oil and have no way of knowing it contains no active ingredients, despite the label claims.
 Finally, the constant changing of the legal status of these products makes many veterinarians want to keep their noses clean and avoid the whole legal mess until the federal and state laws can come to some agreement.

 Here’s a taste of what we do know.
 Actual facts.
 Not something on social media.